schedule

 Don’t be afraid to start tackling your estate planning today.
 After all, being prepared for whatever happens can pay dividends for both you and your family for generations to come!

-What Is the Difference Between a Living Trust and a Will?
+What Is the Difference Between A Living Trust And A Will?

 A living trust is a vehicle for managing only the assets you put inside it.
 It’s going to exist while you live and after you die.
 A will provides for what happens to your assets after you die, and only goes into effect at that time.

-What Are the Benefits of a Living Trust?
+What Are the Benefits Of A Living Trust?

-What Are the Drawbacks of a Living Trust?
+What Are the Drawbacks?

 Not all of your assets may be owned by the trust.
 These include life insurance policies and some retirement accounts.
 If you forget to retitle your assets such as bank accounts, vehicles and your home into the name of the trust, they may still have to go through probate.
 If you rely solely on a trust, without a will, any assets left out of the trust will be disbursed to your heirs according to state law.
 Setting up a living trust can also feel prohibitively expensive.

-Who Should Be Your Trustee?
+Who Should Be My Trustee?

-Should You Also Have a Will?
+Should I Also Have a Will?

 Even if you name someone else as the trustee of your living trust, you should also draft a power of attorney, giving someone the legal right to handle your finances for you in the event you’re incapacitated due to illness or injury.
 These two people can be the same person for simplicity’s sake.

-Duties of an Executor
+Duties Of An Executor

 • Locating the assets of the deceased and keeping them safe until their distribution.